THE MUD HOME

 Lime wash works great as a finish for earth buildings

-Lime wash is not a plaster.
+Lime wash is not a plaster at all.
 It’s a final paint-like finish made from lime, water and a binder such as casein (more on how to make it here).
 Lime wash can be used much like paint on cob or earthen buildings, and this breathable finish will protect the plaster underneath very successfully.
 Unlike lime plaster, lime wash won’t crack (or at least only slightly) because it is only a thin lime layer, as opposed to a render.
 When your lime wash begins to see wear over time it’s very easy to repair, simply by painting more lime wash into the cracks.

 Picture